Americans with Disabilities Act (ADA)

 Oakland County is committed to continuing its development philosophy whereby accessibility is one of the highest priorities.

-This Grievance Procedure is established to meet the requirements of the Americans with Disabilities Act of 1990 ("ADA").
-It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by Oakland County.
-Oakland County's Human Resource Policy governs employment-related complaints of disability discrimination.
+This grievance procedure is established to meet the requirements of the ADA.
+It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by OAKLAND COUNTY.

 2100 Pontiac Lake Road